Nathan Brown (Australian footballer, born 1978)

-Nathan Gordon Brown (born 10 February 1978) is a radio and television football commentator and a former Australian rules footballer for Richmond and the Western Bulldogs in the AFL.
+Nathan Gregory Brown (born 10 February 1978) is a radio and television football commentator and a former Australian rules footballer for Richmond and the Western Bulldogs in the AFL.
 He played a total of 219 senior AFL matches and kicked 349 goals.
 His playing career ended after Richmond told him at the end of 2009 that he would no longer be required as a player.

+Nathan Brown played tennis growing up, and he is known for defeating former Australian tennis professional Peter Luczak 6–3 6–4 on grass in a Warrnambool Under-14s tournament.
 Recruited from Golden Square and then the Bendigo Pioneers in the TAC Cup to the Western Bulldogs in the AFL, Brown made a name for himself as a dangerous medium-sized forward.

-He played with the Bulldogs from 1997 to 2003, and left the club after a more lucrative contract was offered by Richmond.
-At the time the Western Bulldogs had asked many of their high profile players to take pay cuts to support the team financially.
+He played with the Bulldogs from 1997 to 2003, and he left the club after a more lucrative contract was offered by Richmond.
+At the time, the Western Bulldogs had asked many of their high-profile players to take pay cuts to support the team financially.

 Richmond playing career

 Having been part of the Western Bulldogs side that took out the wooden spoon in 2003, Brown's first season at Richmond did not see any improvement, as the Tigers went on to finish last in 2004 after losing their final fourteen games of the season.

 In 2005, Brown continued to perform for the Tigers, partly due to his former coach at the Western Bulldogs, Terry Wallace taking over, and put in a string of match-winning performances in the early part of the season, including a sensational last-quarter burst against Collingwood in Round 8.
-In this game, Richmond turned a 10-point deficit into a 35-point victory, thanks to Brown's 5 last-quarter goals.
-The following week against Brisbane, Brown added 4 goals to be one of the match winners along with Shane Tuck.
+In this game, Richmond turned a 10-point deficit into a 35-point victory, thanks to Brown's five last-quarter goals.
+The following week against Brisbane, Brown added four goals to be one of the match winners along with Shane Tuck.
 By this point, Richmond were firmly entrenched in the top four with a 7–2 win–loss record, and Brown had kicked 32 goals.